Perisphere’s August 2021 production of Time Is On Our Side received rave reviews and standing ovations!

 About the production team

-Kevin O’Connell (he/him) (Producer, Dramaturg, Sound Designer) See About Us page for bio.
+Kevin O’Connell (he/him) (Producer, Dramaturg, Sound Designer) Kevin is the artistic and executive director of Perisphere Theater.
+See About Us page for bio.

 Greg Stevens (he/him) (Set and Costume Designer) is a Helen Hayes Award nominee and has directed plays; designed, built, or painted sets; or designed costumes for over 150 shows in Washington, New York City, San Diego, and elsewhere.
 He is a founding company member of Helen Hayes Award-winning Factory 449 where he has these credits: Agnes of God (HH nomination, outstanding production), Lela & Co.
 (HH nomination, outstanding production), Closet Land (set), The Amish Project (HH nomination, set), The Saint Plays (set/costumes), and 4.48 Psychosis (set).
 For Rainbow Theatre Project: Clothes for a Summer Hotel (direct/design), Kingdom of Earth (director), Suddenly Last Summer (director), In the Closet (set/costumes), Get Used to It! (set/costumes), and The Oldest Profession (set/costumes).
 For WSC Avant Bard: The Tempest (set/costumes), Emilie… (set), and Lulu (costumes).